xrdocs/programmability/_tutorials/pyats-series-install-and-use-pyats.md

 ## Building a testbed

 The simplest way to connect to a device is through a pyATS testbed file, written in YAML.
-This information will be used by **Unicon** to connect to the device and send/get the requested commands.
+This information will be used by **Unicon** to connect to the device and send the requested commands.

 You can find the complete documentation on how to build a testbed [here](https://pubhub.devnetcloud.com/media/unicon/docs/user_guide/connection.html).
 {: .notice--info}